-B. Deceased and Disenrolled Persons.
-The Election Services Office shall remove deceased members and persons who have been disenrolled from the Qualified Voter List, upon receipt of satisfactory evidence of the death or disenrollment as specified by the Cherokee Nation Registration Department.
+A. Deceased Relinquished and Disenrolled Persons.
+The Election Services Office shall remove deceased citizens and persons who have been disenrolled from the Qualified Voter List, upon receipt of satisfactory evidence of the death or disenrollment as specified by the Cherokee Nation Registration Department.